Taught Postgraduate Degrees

-The Master of Science in Statistical Science [previously called the MSc in Applied Statistics] is a twelve-month full-time taught master’s degree running from October to September each academic year.
-The MSc has a particular focus on modern computationally-intensive theory and methods.
+The Master of Science (MSc) in Statistical Science is a twelve-month full-time taught master’s degree running from October to September each academic year.
+The course has a particular focus on modern computationally-intensive theory and methods.

-The MSc will aim to train you to solve real-world statistical problems.
+The MSc in Statistical Science will aim to train you to solve real-world statistical problems.
 When completing the course you should be able to choose an appropriate statistical method to solve a given problem of data analysis, implement the analysis on a computer and communicate your results clearly and succinctly.

 See here for more information.

-We are now accepting applications for entry in October 2018 for the new Oxford Master’s in Mathematical Sciences (OMMS), run jointly between the Mathematical Institute and Department of Statistics.
-This is a new opportunity for students from around the world to receive a broad and flexible training in mathematical sciences, essential for research and innovation in the 21st century.
-The Master’s spans interdisciplinary applications of mathematics as well as recognizing fundamental questions and themes.
-Oxford has a world-class reputation in the Mathematical Sciences, and this Master’s offers students the opportunity to work with an international group of peers, including other mathematical leaders of the future.
+The new MSc in Mathematical Sciences (OMMS) runs jointly between the Mathematical Institute and Department of Statistics.
+This is an opportunity for students from around the world to receive a broad and flexible training in mathematical sciences, essential for research and innovation in the 21st century.
+The MSc spans interdisciplinary applications of mathematics as well as recognizing fundamental questions and themes.
+Oxford has a world-class reputation in the Mathematical Sciences, and this course offers students the opportunity to work with an international group of peers, including other mathematical leaders of the future.